Cha-OS/colabo.space-infrastructure/provisioning/ansible/docs/nginx.md

 ```
 ## Certificates

 We support certificates through certbot.
-They are automatically renewed (NOTE: we used to have problems, so please check if they are renowed.
+They are automatically renewed (NOTE: we used to have problems, so please check if they are renewed.
 If you get expiration warning email from certbot, that is usually bad sign).

-Currently (and proable forever :) ) you HAVE to have certificate for the website! :) Although, it is not complicated to remove that restriction.
+Currently (and probably forever :) ) you HAVE to have certificate for the website! :) Although, it is not complicated to remove that restriction.

 You can:
 1. CREATE a new certificate for the website and its aliases